Mad Ludwig’s fairytale Neuschwanstein Schloss:

 See our Neuschwanstein photos HERE

-From Munich there are several tours that will take you to NeuschwansteinDoes this help or do you have a problem with this?
+From Munich there are several tours that will take you to NeuschwansteinWhat's your next move, after having read this post?